-The ALCEDIAG Scientific Board provides strategic, scientific and technical guidance and direction for the company.
-The Board is composed of leading experts in their field, with rich, varied, geographically diverse and complementary experiences.
+The ALCEDIAG Scientific Board provides strategic, scientific and technical advice and guidance for the company.
+The Board is comprised of leading experts in their field, from various geographical horizons and bringing rich, varied and complementary experiences.

 Experts on the Scientific Board and ALCEDIAG team members share strong human values and one ambition: making a change in mental illness diagnosis and management.

 Professor Courtet is Professor of psychiatry at the University of Montpellier, and Head of the Department of Emergency & Post-acute care Psychiatry at the Academic Hospital, Montpellier, France.
 He leads the “vulnerability of suicidal behavior” research group at INSERM (French national institute for health and medical research) Unit 1061.